samuel-lucas6/draft-lucas-bkdf/draft-lucas-balloon-hashing.md

 # Choosing the Hash Function

-The choice of cryptographic hash function affects the performance and security of Balloon in two ways:
+The choice of cryptographic hash function affects the performance and security of BKDF in two ways:

 1. For the same parameters, the attacker has an advantage if the algorithm is faster in hardware versus software.
 They will be able to do the computation in less time than the defender.
 2. For the same delay, the defender will be forced to use smaller parameters with a slower cryptographic hash function in software.
 Using a faster algorithm in software means stronger parameters can be used.